Fillyosopher/quartz/content/drafts/A Review of Real Service.md

 ---
 title: "A Review of Real Service"
+created: "2023-06-20"
 tags:
 - Draft
 ---

+Real Service is a book by [Raven Kaldera](https://ravenkaldera.org/) discussing long-running service relationship dynamics.
+Originally, this page was an Outline of the book.
+But I found it much more useful to structure this into a list of the Core Models of the work.
+The result is not in quite the same order that the book presents things.

 > [!info] Draft
 >
 > This is a Draft.
 It may not comply with the site Templates.
 It may be renamed or moved in the future.
 See [[Content Lifecycle]] for more information on Drafts.

-Originally, this was an Outline of the book.
-But I found it much more useful to structure this into a list of the Core Models of the work.
-The result is not in quite the same order that the book presents things.

 # Core Models